-Pass Merit Distir nction Learning aim A: Explore the business operations international context for A.P1 Explain why two businesses operate in contrasting international markets.
-A.M1 Analyse the support that is available to contrasting businesses that operate internationally.
-A.P2 Explain the types of finance available for international business.
-AB.D1 Evaluate the impact Learning aim B: Investigate environment in which busine of globalisation on a business.
+Pass Merit Distinction Learning aim A: Explore the international context for business operations A.P1 Explain why two businesses operate in contrasting international markets.
+A.P2 Explain the types of finance available for A.M1 Analyse the support that is available to contrasting businesses that operate internationally. international business.
+AB.D1 Evaluate the impact of globalisation on a Learning aim B: Investigate environment in which busine business.
 B.P3 Explain the main features of globalisation that affect two contrasting businesses.
 B.M2 Analyse the barriers of operating internationally for two contrasting businesses.
 B.P4 Explore the role of trading blocs on international trade.
-Learning aim C: Investigate influence international busing C.P5 Explain the external factors that influence a selected business considering trading internationally.
-C.M3 Carry out a situational analysis on two countries a selected business may consider trading in.
-C.D2 Recommend one country that a selected C.P6 Explain how business support systems enable a selected business to trade internationally.
-D.D3 business could target for international trade, justifying your decision.
-Evaluate the impact of cultural differences on international business.
-Learning aim D: Investigate influence international busing D.P7 Explore the cultural differences affecting international businesses.
+Learning aim C: Investigate the external factors that influence international businesses C.P5 Explain the external factors that influence a selected business considering trading internationally.
+C.P6 Explain how business support systems enable a C.M3 Carry out a situational analysis on two countries a selected business may consider trading in.
+C.D2 Recommend one country that a selected business could target for international trade, justifying your decision.
+D.D3 Evaluate the impact of selected business to trade internationally.
+Learning aim D: Investigate the cultural factors that influence international businesses cultural differences on international business.
+D.P7 Explore the cultural differences affecting international businesses.
 D.M4 Analyse how cultural differences affect international businesses.
 Learning aim E: Examine the strategic and operational approaches to developing international trade E.D4 Evaluate the success of the strategies and E.P8 Explain how products and processes have to be adapted for international markets by a selected business.
 E.M5 Analyse the effectiveness of the strategies and resources used by a selected international business. resources used by a selected international business in one of its markets.